codespirit7/rtsp-streaming/README.md

   #Now you will see (my-env) before the cmd path, stating you have activated the virtual environment

-  # inntalling all the dependecies
+  # installing all the dependecies
   pip install -r requirements.txt

   # One more last thing , you have to create a "streamOutput" folder